satanas/cards-server/DEFINITIONS.md

 ## Match making

 * First player sends 'new-match' to create new Match
-* Server creates match and joins player 1 sending 'joined'
+* Server creates match and joins player 1 sending 'joined' with the list of participants
 * Second player sends 'join-match' to join Match
-* Server joins player 2 and sends 'joined'
+* Server joins player 2 and sends 'joined' with the list of participants (it indicates who created the match)
 * First player sends 'start-match'
 * Server sends 'starting-match' to all players in match
 * Server sends 'match-started' to all players in match once the match started